Board Games, Meet Video Games

 For one thing, players don’t want to listen patiently to video game rules - they want to start playing and figure it out themselves.
 For another, video games have to feel good.
 Every interaction needs to be satisfying, even just moving your character around.
-Finally, some mechanics simply don’t translate well, or at least to be reinterpreted.
-We had an auction, for example, but it wasn't working at all.
+Finally, some mechanics simply don’t translate well, or at least need to be reinterpreted.
+We had an auction, for example, but it wasn't fun at all.

 Armed with this knowledge, our next iteration took on roughly the shape of the game today.
 Inspired by ancient murals, we made the game a platformer and set it on a ziggurat.
 You jumped around, gathered resources, and put them in rituals to gain points.

 That was it.
 All our other mechanics were gone - it was a worker placement platformer.